joyrider3774/rg35xx_plus_batocera_ports/README.md

 `checkers` and an sh file named `Checkers.sh` you need to copy that folder to the `roms/ports` folder of your rg35xx plus Batocera Custom Firmware. there is also an `images` folder included with 2 images per game, one for the logo and one screenshot.
 You need to edit the games metadata manually and select the images in order to view them.
+The playdate games will start up in 1 bit graphics mode, meaning black and white.
+To switch to the colored graphics press the `X` button.
+The game will rebooot and use colored graphics and remember this for the next time you start the game.
+Some games have multiple graphic options like `Waternet` and `Puztrix` if you press `X` again you will cycle through all the available options, each time restarting the game.

 ## Generic Game controls